provena/provena/README.md

 ### Config path caching

 The script builds in functionality to cache the repo which makes available a given namespace/stage combination.
-These are stored in `env.json` and has a structure like so:
+These are stored in `env.json`, at the repository root, which has a structure like so:

 ```json
 {